Factorio-Access/Factorio-Access-Launcher/README.md

 Rail structure building menu: Press SHIFT + LEFT BRACKET on any rail, but end rails have the most options.
 Structures include turns, train stops, etc.

+Rail intersection finder: RIGHT BRACKET on a rail to find the nearest intersection.

 Rail analyzer UP: Press J with empty hand on any rail to check which rail structure is UP along the selected rail.
 Note: This cannot detect trains!

 Rail analyzer DOWN: Press SHIFT + J with empty hand on any rail to check which rail structure is DOWN along the selected rail.
 Note: This cannot detect trains!